oveits/coreos-vagrant/README.md

+# CoreOS Vagrant with automatic upload of SSH keys

+This repo is a clone of https://github.com/coreos/coreos-vagrant/ with the purpose to add an automatic upload of the (insecure) SSH keys, so fleetctl can be run on each CoreOS node.

+The rest of this readme is the original, cloned one:

 # CoreOS Vagrant

 This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.